ndronos/c-nomorph/HowStufWorks.md

 A function's local variable therefore vanish as soon as matching } is reached in the function.
 While they exist, local variables love in the system stack.

+Note that there is no ; after () in the first line.

 (HowStuffWorks, 2017) pp. 5 & 12
 ```